lintool/guide/writing-a-research-paper-with-me.md

 Often, my meta-writing is fragmentary, frequently not even complete sentences.
 Sometimes, my meta-writing might contain colorful language, like, "here you want to say, this is stupid", and "here, you want to brag about your results".
 Obviously, you should turn these suggestions into academically acceptable writing.

+The proportion of time I spend substantially revising your paper will decrease as you gain experience.
+For more senior students, I might mostly focus on meta-writing and leave the excecution to you.
+In these cases, I might edit your introduction and that's it.
+For students close to graduating and postdocs, I might only read a close-to-final draft to offer comments with no "hands-on-keyboard" work.
+For postdocs, I might not even be a co-author.

+If you are unclear what type of help you are going to get from me, **ask**!
+I will be clear and up front to you and say things like, "I'll have all of Thursday morning to devote to your paper" or "I have too many other deadlines.
+I'll write your introduction but otherwise you are on your own."

 ## After My Input